 Before long we arrived at Luibeg Burn which is a picturesque stream.
 On the map there is a ford marked.
-This really didn't exist however and as some of the group were in the mood for some wild walking we followed the stream looking for a place to cross whilst the other guys walked upstream to cross on the Luibeg Bridge.
+This really didn't exist however and as some of the group were in the mood for leaving the hiking trail and entertaining some wild walking so we followed the stream looking for a place to cross whilst the other guys walked upstream to cross on the Luibeg Bridge.
 I've got to be honest we chose the wrong option.
 We fought through heather for a few hundred yards when we came across a deer fence.
 The options were limited, either we cross the burn here or we backtrack all the way back to the bridge.
 I think it was the fact that we couldn't have the other guys see we'd conceded that made us cross.
 The odds weren't great and only seconds later Wellsy was in up to his knees.
 Harsh but ultimately fair.

 The old feet were feeling a touch tenderised now and I was requiring refreshment in the way of the fizzy yellow fluid.
 We pushed on and had a spot of lunch just over the river from Derry Lodge, which is now all boarded up although at one time would have been a fairly impressive abode.
 That was the last stop before our final push back to the Linn and Dee and the cars back to the Hotel.
 A very rewarding few days walking in the mountains.
 Thanks to all that took part, it was an absolute pleasure.
 See you next year!